 - 1. Never dismantle or modify a battery. - 2.
 Do not immerse or expose a battery to water. - 3.
 In the event of a battery becoming damaged and the battery contents are released, see section 8. - 4.
 Do not short circuit a battery.
 A short circuit causes heating and can lead to ignition of surrounding materials.
-Physical contact with a short-circuited battery can cause skin burn.
+Physical contact with to short-circuited battery can cause skin burn.
 A short circuit will reduce the life of the battery. - 5.
 To minimize the risk of a short circuit, always store batteries in an appropriate container to prevent contact with conductive materials. - 6.
-Do not allow contact with water. - 7.
-Do not remove the battery label. - 8.
-Lithium batteries should be between 10% and 50% of full charge when being transported. - 9.
+Lithium batteries should be between 10% and 50% of full charge when being transported. - 7.
+Do not allow contact with water. - 8.
+Do not remove the battery label. - 9.
 Batteries are designed to be recharged.